The first pharma agent

 A reader and a unifier

-The first pharma agent is therefore a reader and a unifier.
-More precisely, it is an analyst.
-A due diligence agent.
-Its purpose is not creativity or discovery, but judgment support for the moments that matter most in clinical development.
+The first pharma agent is a reader and unifier.
+More precisely, an analyst for due diligence.
+Its role is not creativity or discovery, but judgment support at the moments that matter most in clinical development.

 It does not replace decision makers.
-It changes the quality of the decisions they make.
+It improves the quality of their decisions.

 Dimensional Analysis